eliotstock/stake/README.md

 ### You travel

-* Open up your chosen SSH port on your NATs before you go.
+* Open up your chosen SSH port (eg. 60001) on your NATs before you go.
 * Make sure the laptop you take has the SSH keys for the staking machine - test connecting from outside, using a mobile internet connection.
 * Disable the SSH port NAT when you get back.